HTML Puzzles

 get property

-Gets an property from an HTML element with a specified id.
-The "in parent doc" checkbox should be enabled if the HTML element is located in an external HTML document (in which Verge3D application's .html file is embedded using iframe).
+Gets a property from an HTML element with a specified id.
+The in parent doc checkbox should be enabled if the HTML element is located in the parent HTML document (i.e. when app's .html file is embedded using iframe)..

 Visual programming block to get HTML element property